Common Origin of Warm Dark Matter and Dark Radiation: Cosmological Effects of Dark Radiation and Warm Dark Matter

 In Fig.~\ref{fig:Neff}, we show the CMB TT spectra for $\Lambda$CDM and $+\Delta N_{\rm eff}$ computed by {\tt CLASS}~\cite{Blas:2011rf}.
 Here we use the best fit cosmological parameters of $\Lambda$CDM determined by Planck 2018 TT+TE+EE+lensing and BAO data and fix $h = 0.6766$.
-The positive $\Delta N_{\rm eff}$ affects the CMB spectrum and determination of the cosmological parameters in the following way.
+The positive $\Delta N_{\rm eff}$ affects the CMB spectrum and the determination of the cosmological parameters in well understood ways \cite{Hou:2011ec,Chacko:2015noa,Follin:2015hya,Baumann:2015rya}, which we now briefly summarize.

 Dark radiation increases the energy density of the universe for a given photon temperature and hence increases the expansion rate of the universe.
 The sound horizon, $r_s\sim c_s t$, around recombination becomes shorter, where $c_s$ is the sound speed.
 The angular position of the acoustic peaks of the CMB spectrum moves toward higher multipoles.
 The angular position of the acoustic peaks is precisely measured by the observations of the CMB.
 To fix it at the correct position, the distance between us and the last scattering surface is required to be shorter.
 The distance is basically determined during the cosmological constant dominated era, and inversely proportional to $H_0$.
 Therefore, $H_0$ estimated from CMB observations becomes larger.